WikimapsAtlas/WikimapsAtlas-generator/README.md

 For similar data and similar px dimensions, file sizes are `.tif`:5.0MB, `.png`:1.6MB, `.jpg`:239KB.
 Also, whenever possible and relevant, we use the lighter format.

 ## Ouput
-Generated files are build with a strict structure.
-Polygons have clear `id` allowing easy **data biding** .
+Generated files are built with a strict structure.
+Polygons have clear `id` allowing easy **data biding**.
+By default, we propose a basic serie of combinations into refined, data binding friendly svgs maps.

 ### Basic elements (80%)
 * administrative.topo.json, containing: